|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 In addition to the requirements of the Graduate College of the University of Nebraska, the College of Nursing considers students for admission to the PhD Program.
 Requirements for admission to the PhD Program in addition to those listed in the Graduate Studies Bulletin include:

 - BSN or Master’s degree in nursing from an accredited school.
 Students without a master’s degree in nursing may be accepted into the BSN to PhD program.
-Necessary master’s course work will be completed under the supervision of the advisor.
+Master’s course work beyond the PhD core courses is required.for BSN to PhD students.

 - General congruence between research interests of the applicant with a faculty research advisor, the program’s goals, and the resources of the University.